New Jersey's 8th congressional district

 New Jersey's 8th congressional district is currently represented by Democrat Rob Menendez, who has served in Congress since January 2023.
-The district is majority Hispanic, and includes some of the most urban areas of New Jersey, including parts of Newark and Jersey City, as well as Elizabeth.
+The district is majority Hispanic, and includes some of the most urban areas of New Jersey, including most of Hudson County, and its county seat, Jersey City, as well as parts of Newark and Elizabeth.

 Counties and municipalities in the district

 For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of three counties and 13 municipalities.